trifoil/HowtoCPP/README.md

 ```

 This allows the use functionalities from external libraries, and without them, the compiler won't recognize certain functions or objects.

-Certainly!
-Here's a revised version of the "Variables" chapter:

 ---